yuenalaw/languageappreport/main.typ

 These recommendations are interesting as it relates to the teachers' results from the initial survey conducted.
 Teachers thought that modern language apps today lacked the ability for students to self-correct which could be helped by providing animated hints on stroke order and instant feedback from games.

-The same paper also mentioned that mobile apps enhanced students' learning in and outside the classroom, as mobile apps provided opportunities for learners to practice the language outside the classroom.
+The same paper also mentioned that mobile apps provided opportunities for learners to practice the language outside the classroom.
 One example is when students were tasked to take appropriate photos to interpret certain idioms - these students then reported that it enhanced their understanding of these Chinese idioms.

 Through the initial surveys, the idea of gamification was stressed and thus my initial intention was to use Unity.
 Unity is a cross-platform game engine since 2005, and is popular with many mobile game app developers.
 Ideas of creating in game characters that the app user could talk to were proposed through utilising Large Language Models (LLM) models, however this idea was pushed to the backlog due to not being able to test the LLM's accuracy.
 A user may pick up something wrong from the LLM, which is detrimental to the user's learning.
 Instead, the learning in the app should be similar to Anki, where there is a set answer to check with.
 The learning overhead for Unity was very big.
 Not only did art need to be involved (you create your own models to put into your game), it is also not a very friendly platform for customizability, for example adding extra packages that is beneficial to my language app.